handiandi/roskilde_festival_band_scraper/README.md

 ## Issues and to-do
 - Argument to choose to save bands in database or a file
-- Arguments for in to the database (to save bands in db)
+- Arguments for when to save to the database (host, password etc.)
 - Autodetect if a year is upcomming or old
 - Scraping old years